mponce0/SystemTools/src-content/representations.md

 ==> (0*128) + (1*64) + (0*32) + (0*16) + (1*8) + (1*4) + (0*2) + (1*1) = 64+8+4+1 = 77
 ```

-> *Exercise:* write a program to convert representation between two given numerical bases.
+> *Exercise:* write a program to convert representations between two given numerical bases.

 ## Representation Dependencies
 In general, is conicbable that after indicating the basis for the representation of a numerical value this would be uniquely determined.
-This mostly true in the case of computer representations, but with the consideration of the following:
+This is mostly true in the case of computer representations, but taking into consideration the following:

   * how many bytes are used to represent a particular data type, e.g. an `int`-type can be represented using 4 or 8 bytes depending on
     the hardware architecture and OS; 4 bytes is used by 32-bits architectures/OSes, 8 bytes is used by 64-bits architectures/OSes.